 However, there are some things to keep in mind when using them.

-If you’re looking for a plagiarism checker that’s easy to use, reliable, and offers a wide range of features for writers, then you’ll love the Copyscape service.
+If you’re looking for a checker that’s easy to use, reliable, and offers a wide range of features for writers, then you’ll love the Copyscape service.
 This is the one we use.

 Lastly, Swish is another excellent service for writers.
 This is a great service for both academic and commercial use.

-Plagiarism checkers are great tools to help writers catch any instances of plagiarism before they’re published.
+These checkers are great tools to help writers catch any instances of plagiarism before they’re published.
 Beyond that, these tools can also help writers identify good content sources and avoid plagiarizing entirely.

-Plagiarism checkers are quick and simple to use, making them a great way to catch any mistakes in your content before they’re published.
+They are quick and simple to use, making them a great way to catch any mistakes in your content before they’re published.

 These programs are available as browser extensions, apps for both iOS and Android devices, and plug-ins for popular word processors.